belka-ew/tanya/README.md

 ## Further characteristics

-* Tanya is a native D library without any external dependencies.
+* Tanya is a native D library

 * Tanya is cross-platform.
 The development happens on a 64-bit Linux, but it is being tested on Windows and FreeBSD as well.